CDCgov/prime-reportstream/prime-router/docs/how-to-onboard-a-receiver.md

 - Processing Code does not equal T nor D

+Only test results that pass all the above requirements will be transferred to the jurisdiction.
+There are two options for jurisdictions that want all results reported.
+- Use AllowAll() to bypass all quality filters
+- Create a secondary feed with the reverseQualityFilter() set to true.
+This will only allow results that fail the quality filters listed above.

 The mechanism for how each record is translated is laid out in the schema, which is discussed below

 ### Set up a new schema